- Purpose and Applicability

 Procedures – Modifications

 Consider the impact of a research modification before implementing it.
-Researchers commonly make modification to their research during the course of a study.
+Researchers commonly make modifications to their research during the course of a study.
 Changes to the research may invalidate the exempt determination because the research no longer meets the exempt criteria described in this guidance.

 Some changes always require HSD to review a modification and make re-determination of exempt status.
+Many other changes do not.

 Changes that always require an HSD re-determination of exempt status